top of page

 Internal Medicine

 Presidio was my family’s hometown.
 We eventually moved to Midland.
 There I attended Odessa Junior College, later transferring to and graduating from the University of Texas at Austin with a degree in biology.
 After graduation, I found employment in Dallas with the Food and Drug Administration.
 There we monitored and tested food products for safety.
 After five years there, I was accepted at Texas Tech Health Sciences Center medical school.
 I graduated as an MD in 1983.
 From there I began private practice in Dallas as a Board Certified Internal Medicine physician that was to last 34 years until my retirement in December 2020.
-I am pleased to be part of the PCHS team as a part time physician participating in the care of patients back in my home town and Marfa.
+I am pleased to be part of the PCHS team as a part-time physician participating in the care of patients back in my home town and Marfa.

 Behavioral Health Providers